-Homeowners should have maintenance performed on their furnace or boiler system at least once a year.
-This will help lengthen the furnace system’s life span and lower repairs and utility costs.
+Homeowners should have their furnace or boiler system serviced at least once a year.
+This will help extend the heating system’s life span and help to reduce repairs and utility costs.

-Heating maintenance is a lot like car maintenance.
-Routine furnace maintenance is imperative to helping your heating system perform as long as possible.
+Heater maintenance is a lot like car maintenance.
+Preventative furnace maintenance is key to helping your heating system last as long as possible.

 Here are a couple steps you can take to keep your residence protected from carbon monoxide:

-Keeping your systems maintained will help lower costs.
-Read our helpful in-depth information about keeping your systems healthy.
-This will tell you about correct maintenance and why it’s necessary.
+Ensuring your systems are maintained will help bring costs down.
+Check our helpful in-depth information about keeping your systems healthy.
+This will tell you about correct maintenance and why it’s important.

 We service and install all popular brands, makes and models.
-As a more robust HVAC company, we have quick access to components and units for prompt replacements.
+As a larger HVAC company, we have fast access to parts and systems for prompt replacements.

 Yes.
-Our professionals are just a short call away, whether you need a furnace repair in the dark of a cold winter night or an AC replacement in the middle of a heat wave.
+Our Experts are just a short drive away, whether you’re in need of a furnace repair in the dark of a cold winter night or an AC replacement before a heat wave arrives.

 It’s often less expensive to replace your heating system and AC unit at the same time.
 Plus, you’ll also enjoy higher energy efficiency year-round.
 Here’s when you should replace both systems at the same time:

-Knowing when it’s time to schedule furnace installation may be difficult and stressful.
-Our Experts at Winnipeg Supply Service Experts have an A+ in home comfort, so you can rely on them to help you in making the most suitable decision.
-Get started by calling us at 204-800-0613 to request your free home comfort assessment today.
+Knowing when it’s time to schedule furnace installation might be challenging and stressful.
+Our Experts at Enercare Winnipeg Supply have an A+ in home comfort, so you can rely on them to assist you in making the most suitable decision.
+Get started by calling us at 204-988-4575 to ask for your free home comfort analysis today.

 We service many types of heaters, including gas furnaces and heat pumps.